apache/drill/_docs/sql-reference/sql-functions/030-date-time-functions-and-arithmetic.md

     component FROM (timestamp | time | date | interval)

-*component* is supported time unit.
+*component* is one of the following time units: year, month, day, hour, minute, second.

 ### EXTRACT Usage Notes